andreas56/TinyCore/README.md

 Arduino IDE v1.8 and v2.x supported!

 TinyCore is a fork of the [ATTinyCore 2.0.0 branch](https://github.com/SpenceKonde/ATTinyCore).
 It focuses on improving the overall user experience and other quality-of-life improvements.
 Compared to ATtinyCore, TinyCore has:
-* Less clutter and confusing options in the Arduino IDE Tools menu
+* Simplified Arduino IDE Tools menu
 * Rock-solid bootloader support using [Urboot](https://github.com/stefanrueger/urboot) in favour of Optiboot
 * Hardware debugging support using [PyAvrOCD](https://pyavrocd.io)
 * No Digispark (Micronucleus) support due to [USB timing costraints and the poor user experience caused by this](https://github.com/SpenceKonde/ATTinyCore?tab=readme-ov-file#vusb-is-not-supported-for-usb-functionality-within-the-sketch)
-* A simplified README
+* Revised documentation

 # Table of contents
 * [Supported microcontrollers](#supported-microcontrollers)